• Skip to primary navigation

 Thai Curry Paste

-A simple Thai Curry Paste that can be added to chicken, fish or vegetables or mixed with some coconut milk for a creamy Thai green curry.
+Delicious Thai Green Curry Paste with intense flavour and ready in just 2 minutes.
+Add to chicken, fish or vegetables for a creamy Thai green curry.

 A circular logo saying GF.